equivalent/scrapbook2/archive/blogs/2016-02-28-rails-validators-in-separte-object.md

-# Different ways how to do Rails validations
+# Different ways how to do contextual Rails validations

 Last weeks I stumble upon a discussion on "[How to add validations to a specific instance of an active record object?][5]" and I was trying to